nvp159/Hidden-Makov-Model/README.md

 4. **Empirical Evidence:** We provide empirical evidence to demonstrate the effectiveness of the HMM in stock price forecasting, supported by the automated process.

 5. **Theoretical Foundations:** We explore the theoretical foundations of Markov models, with a specific focus on Hidden Markov Models, to gain a deeper understanding of their application in financial forecasting.

+6. **Enhanced UI with Charts:** The UI now displays data through beautifully colored charts and simple, elegant components.
+This includes a chart for historic data and different UI components to show predictions from various models elegantly.

 ### Getting Started with the Web Application